Red Sox vs. White Sox MLB Betting Odds, Trends & Prediction

-The Red Sox vs. White Sox series continues at 8:10 p.m.
-ET when Cooper Criswell opposes Garrett Crochet in the pitching matchup.
-With the moneylines essentially even and the total sitting at 7.5 runs, what’s the best play on the board tonight in Chicago?
+The Red Sox vs. White Sox series continues on Saturday afternoon when Brayan Bello opposes Nick Nastrini in the pitching matchup.
+Will the White Sox pull off the upset or is there a better bet on the board today at 4:10 p.m.
+ET?

 Game Matchup & Betting Odds